Elaine Chao: Other proposals

 In March 2019, Chao announced the formation of the Non-Traditional and Emerging Transportation Technology (NETT) Council, an internal Department of Transportation group for identifying "jurisdictional and regulatory gaps" when considering new transportation technologies.
 In April 2019, the FAA released proposed new regulations to modernize the rules for commercial space flight launches and reentries.
 At a congressional hearing in July 2019, the president of the Commercial Spaceflight Federation criticized the proposal as not delivering on its stated goals.

+In October 2019, Chao launched the Rural Opportunities to Use Transportation for Economic Success (ROUTES) initiative, intended to improve rural transportation infrastructure.
+It sought to achieve this goal by developing tools and information, aggregating DOT resources, and providing technical assistance.
+The program is intended to consider the unique needs of rural transportation networks to meet national goals of safety, mobility, and economic competitiveness.

+The US Department of Transportation reportedly sought to cut funding and loan guarantees for domestic American shipping companies, shipyards, and shipbuilders.
+These proposed budget cuts were rejected by Congress.
+Chao's Department also sought for three years to prevent funding for a program that supports the viability of small domestic US shipyards, and a separate program that issues loan guarantees for the construction or reconstruction of ships with American registration.